-Congratulations on your new job!
-Now is the time to celebrate as well as prepare for your first day and weeks in the new role.
+Congratulations on your new role!
+Now is the time to celebrate as well as prepare for your first day and weeks in the new job.
 From figuring out the office landscape to making a good first impression, the early days can be intimidating.
-Here are some proven tips for your first days on the job.
+Here are some proven tips for your first day on the job.
 They will help calm your nerves and set you up for long-term success.

 1. Be early (and stay late!)

 Confirm your arrival time in advance, and plan to arrive 10-15 minutes early to account for traffic and other mishaps that can get in the way of an on-time arrival.
 It’s always better to be a few minutes early than late.
 On the other side, avoid running out of the office at 5:01 PM.
 You can visit with nearby co-workers, bring some personal flavor to your desk set up, or get acquainted with the company’s software and technology.
 If outside obligations make it crucial for you to leave on the dot, have that discussion with your supervisor in advance so they understand your time commitments.

 2. Think about your presentation.

 Know the dress code ahead of time and take it one step up.
 It’s always nice to shine bright on your first day.
 Select your outfit the night before to avoid a morning rush, and make sure everything is clean, pressed, lint-free, polished and put together.
 Don’t forget to smile and show you are friendly, outgoing, confident and excited to be on board.
 You want people to feel comfortable approaching you.
 We also recommend having a quick one or two sentences about yourself ready to go; in the early days, you will be continually asked about your previous work, school and where you’re from.

 3. Know where to go.

 Gather contact information ahead of time.
 Know where to park and where to go when you arrive.
 Is there a check-in process at a security desk?
 Will your supervisor greet you, or should you ask for someone else?
 Knowing as much detail about the logistics will calm your nerves and help you to start the day off calmly.

 4. Request an organization chart.